HealthInfo Aoraki-South Canterbury

 Lumps in the front of your neck may be in your thyroid gland.

-Tests for neck lumps include taking a small sample with a a fine needle aspiration (FNA), an ultrasound scan and blood tests.
+Tests for neck lumps include taking a small sample with a fine needle aspiration (FNA), an ultrasound scan and blood tests.

 HealthInfo recommends the following pages

 Written by HealthInfo clinical advisers.
-Last reviewed May 2020.
+Last reviewed October 2023.

 Review key: HINKLP-171608